scikit-learn/enhancement_proposals/slep019/proposal.rst

 Current state
 ~~~~~~~~~~~~~

-So far the formal decision process in the scikit-learn project is anchored on by
+The formal decision making process of the scikit-learn project is limited to
 a subset of contributors, called Core Developers (also refered to as
 Maintainers).
 Their active and consistent contributions are recognized by them:

 - being part of scikit-learn organisation on GitHub
 - receiving “commit rights” to the repository
-- having their review recognised as authoritative
+- having their Pull Request reviews recognised as authoritative
-- having vote rights for the project direction (promoting a contributor to be a
+- having voting rights for the project direction (promoting a contributor to be a
   core-developer, approving a SLEP, etc.)

+Core Developers are primarily selected based on their code contributions.
-However, there are a lot of other ways to contribute to the project, whose
+However, there are a lot of other ways to contribute to the project, and these
-efforts are actually not recognized [1]_.
+efforts are currently not recognized [1]_.
 To quote Melissa Weber Mendonça [2]_
 and Reshama Shaikh [3]_:

 .. epigraph::